jhunkeler/stsci.sphere/doc/source/user.rst

   - `SphericalPolygon.from_wcs`: Creates a polygon from the footprint of a FITS image using its WCS header keywords.
-Takes a FITS filename or a `pyfits.Header` object.
+Takes a FITS filename or a `astropy.io.fits.Header` object.

 Operations on Spherical Polygons
 ````````````````````````````````